There are several parts of a door which has basic needs for entering and exiting a building or occupied space.

-A door is a movable barrier generally known as a doorway through a building wall or partition, for the purpose of offering access to the inside of a building or building room.
+A door is a movable barrier generally known as a doorway through a building wall or partition for the purpose of offering access to the inside of a building or building room.

-It is placed in a position by the door frame, whose members are located over and above the opening or doorway.
+Doors are placed in a position by the door frame, whose members are located over and above the opening or doorway.

 Different parts of a door:

 The door frame consists of an assembly of horizontal and vertical members fastened with topsides and the lower part of an opening in the form of an enclosure in which the shutters are fixed.

 Door frames are made of the following materials:

 - Timer frames: Amongst all, wooden frames are usually used whereas steel frames are widely used in factories, workshops, etc.

 - Aluminum frames: Aluminum frames are expensive used for residential buildings where more funding is available.

 - Concrete frames: They are now becoming popular in urban areas whereas concrete frames have half the cost of a teakwood frame.